AshwinNehete/ashwinnehete.github.io/_teaching/2014-spring-teaching-1.md

 location: "Pittsburgh, PA"
 ---

-* Responsible for preparation and teaching of recitations and holding office hours for students.
+* Conducted recitations and held office hours for students enabling them to gain deeper understanding of topics and clarify their doubts.
-* Preparation of assignments based on course curriculum followed by grading.
+* Drafted assignments for the course curriculum followed by grading and provision of feedback to the student submissions.